Autodesk Animator: Discontinuation and legacy

 Eventually development of the product ended and support was discontinued by Autodesk.
 The trademark for "Autodesk Animator", filed on December 18, 1989, expired on July 21, 1997.

 Jim Kent kept copyrights to the 300,000 lines source code base of Animator Pro, and allowed it to be made available publicly under the open-source BSD license in 2009.
 The original 256 color Animator version for DOS is also provided as a freeware download.
 After some initial code review porting to modern platforms was started on GitHub.
 As of April 2014 most of the assembly language source code had been ported to platform-agnostic C code and SDL was used as the target back-end framework.

 Reception

 Animator was considered to be groundbreaking in the field of computer animation when it was initially released.
 In 1989 Animator won PC Magazines "6th Annual Technical Excellence Award for Graphics".

 Also, video game developers used the software for intros and other animated sequences in their games, for instance Formula One Grand Prix (1991, MicroProse), Cannon Fodder (1993, Virgin Interactive) and Jazz Jackrabbit 2 (1998, Epic Games); animators used the software for animation for shows such as Dr. Katz, Professional Therapist.

-Animator Studio attempted to do more than previous versions of the program, yet it had limited success.
-It also lost the ergonomic fluidity that the DOS versions had and was overshadowed by Toonz in terms of features and functionality.
-Animator Pro, though, was by far the most useful, and was exceptionally fast compared with today's animation programs.

 The program worked so well and had enough of an impact, that it convinced James Cameron that CGI can create a character in his next film, Terminator 2: Judgment Day; Autodesk did advertisement with this.

 There were also books written about Animator for instance "Inside Autodesk Animator: The Complete Guide to Animation on a PC" by New Riders Publishing in 1990.